MinecraftForge/Documentation/docs/events/intro.md

 Events
 ======

-Forge uses an event bus that allows mods to intercept events from various vanilla and mod behaviors.
+Forge uses an event bus that allows mods to intercept events from various Vanilla and mod behaviors.

 Example: An event can be used to perform an action when a Vanilla stick is right clicked.

-The main event bus used for most events is located at `MinecraftForge.EVENT_BUS`.
-There is another event bus for mod specific events located at `FMLJavaModLoadingContext.get().getModEventBus()` that you should only use in specific cases, more information about this bus can be found below.
+The main event bus used for most events is located at `MinecraftForge#EVENT_BUS`.
+There is another event bus for mod specific events located at `FMLJavaModLoadingContext#getModEventBus` that you should only use in specific cases.
+More information about this bus can be found below.

-Every event is fired on one of these busses, most events are fired on the main event bus but some are fired on the mod specfic events bus.
+Every event is fired on one of these busses: most events are fired on the main forge event bus, but some are fired on the mod specific event buses.

-An event handler is a class that contains one or more `public void` member methods that are marked with the `@SubscribeEvent` annotation.
+An event handler is some method that has been registered to an event bus.

 Creating an Event Handler
 -------------------------